 Using these metrics and your headphones, Carv then communicates in real-time useful analysis and tips to help you improve.
 Pick a lesson appropriate to your level of skiing and Carv will give you pointers and highlight mistakes you are making.

 Trace helps by tracking and analyzing your runs.
-With a combination of a 9-axis IMU and GPS, the device shows stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
+With a combination of a 9-axis IMU and GPS, it shows stats on total airtime, max jump height, vertical distance, max speed, calories burned, max slope angle and ride time.
 Furthermore, you can see the approach speed you need to clear a kicker, how far you’re jumping, and how jumps compare from resort to resort.

 The other aspect to the little device is its GoPro video integration.
 Trace will auto-edit all of your GoPro footage without you having to lift a finger.
 Just sync your camera before you start filming, and when you get back, upload the raw footage to your PC or Mac.
-In just a few minutes, all your footage will be organized into individual clips of just your runs — with color correction, stats overlay, and easily shareable.
+In minutes, all your footage will be organized into individual clips of just your runs — with color correction, stats overlay, and easily shareable.

 If your idea of fun is considered terrifying by normal folk, you might find use for this airbag.